-- The central open space area should be of the general size and shape indicated on the structure plan, located immediately adjacent to the commercial area, and include provision for a primary school. - Be located directly opposite commercial area.
+- The central open space area should be of the general size and shape indicated on the structure plan, located immediately adjacent to the commercial area, and include provision for a primary school.

 Maunu Wahine

 - Should adjoin Waiopehu Reserve. - Be of a size and shape that enables Muaūpoko cultural values to be delivered.